dpaleka/consistency-forecasting/src/common/README.md

 ## LLM API requests
 For standard queries, prefer using methods in the `llm_utils.py` module over dealing with the `openai` package directly.
+Most likely, the only methods you're going to need in the first weeks are:
+- `query_api_chat_sync`: takes `model : str` and `messages : list[dict[str, str]]` in OpenAI chat format, and queries the corresponding model.
+Returns the `response_text : str`.
+It behaves like a normal function.
+- `query_api_chat`: async version of the above.
+Is cached by default, set `NO_CACHE=True` if you don't want to cache.
+- `parallelized_request`: run some async `func` over `data: list[str]`, "in parallel".
+Usually the `func` will create `messages` and then call `query_api_chat`; but you can provide an arbitrary `func` you implemented.
+Use when just running a for loop is too slow for you.

 If you need a complex LLM request (e.g. logprobs), and you think it's not an one-off, implement another function in `llm_utils.py` and use that.

 ## async
-By default, we always use async versions of LLM calls to external providers such as OpenAI.
+By default, prefer use async versions of LLM calls to external providers such as OpenAI.
 This is because (1) it often happens that iteration speed is bottlenecked on waiting for many requests done sequentially;
 (2) using `asyncio.Semaphore` is *so much better* than messing with threads and parallelism.
 If you're not familiar with async/await, read the Python documentation on coroutines.